 What does a life of wealth look like to you?
 Does it include a lot of material possessions?
 If you watch a bunch of television, you probably equate wealth with material possessions.
-After all, most of the shows on TV about the rich show this glamorous lifestyle with high end clothing, cars and huge houses.
+After all, most of the shows on TV about the rich show this glamorous lifestyle with high end clothing, cars, huge houses and seemingly no job.

 - An indoor AND an outdoor basketball court